 - Season with Jacobsen Salt Co.
 Black Garlic Infused Sea Salt and fresh ground Jacobsen Salt Co.
 Tellicherry Black Peppercorns, to taste.

-- Crack your eggs into a strainer to remove the thin whites.
-Transfer the thick white and yolks (in tact) to a bowl.
+Crack your eggs into a strainer to remove the thin whites.
+Transfer the thick whites and yolks (intact) to a bowl.

-- Stir the pot of water with a slotted spoon and keep the water swirling.
+Stir the pot of water with a slotted spoon and keep the water swirling.
 Drop the eggs into the water one at a time.
-Keep the water moving as the eggs cook for about three minutes, or until the whites of the eggs feel firm, but the yolk is still soft.
+Keep the water moving as the eggs cook for about three minutes, or until the whites of the eggs feel firm, but the yolks are still soft.
 Remove from the grill and transfer to a plate.

 - While the eggs are cooking, toast the English muffins, cut side down, in the butter on the griddle.